View on GitHub

 The data serve many purposes from basic time series overlay with point data sets (e.g., groundwater monitoring locations) to providing ready-made inputs to continuous hydrological models needed for, say, regionally-distributed groundwater recharge estimation.

-Clearly, data collection are constrained by public/private funding, open data sharing policies and technology; so the data served are a compilation of what is deemed the best for our partners’ needs.
-The necessitates data acquisition from a number of public sources.
+Collection of data is constrained by public/private funding, open data sharing policies and technology, so the data served are a compilation of what is deemed the best for our partners’ needs.
+This necessitates data acquisition from a number of public sources.

 Specifically, we are concerned about climatology at the regional scale.
 We cover a 3 Million hectare jurisdiction and based on our experience, compiling a continuous interpolated climate dataset requires greater emphasis on the spatial distribution of climatology over quality of data collected at (point) climate stations.
 That’s not to say that this is a general rule, but for our needs in our humid region with a significant winter/snowpack component, attention to how weather is distributed is of paramount importance.